bramakrishnan-doi/ParkerDavisStretch/README.md

 # ParkerDavisStretch
-Interactive tool to determine travel time from Davis and Parker Dam to Reclamation gages downstream.
+Interactive tool to determine travel time from Davis and Parker Dam to Reclamation and USGS gages downstream on the Colorado River.